Ranga (2022 film)

 Ranga is a 2022 Tamil language survival thriller film directed by Vinod, starring Sibi Sathyaraj, Nikhila Vimal and Sathish in the leading roles.
-The film released after a four-year delay.

 Plot

 Adithya (Sibiraj), suffering from a unique syndrome, falls in love with Abhinaya (Nikhila Vimal) and marries her.
 While on their honeymoon in Manali, their lives take a turn.
-Stuck in the coldest place on earth, will they fight to survive?
+Stuck in the cold place, will they fight to survive?

 Cast

 Production

 In February 2017, Sibiraj agreed to work on an action thriller film directed by newcomer Vinod, who had previously made short films and had appeared on the Naalaiya Iyakkunar reality show for budding film directors.
 Vinod prepared the script for ten months and revealed that the film's shoot would take the film from Chennai to Kashmir and Pollachi.
 Ruben was signed as the film's editor, while Arvi and Ramjeevan were picked as cinematographer and music composer.
 Actress Nikhila Vimal joined the team in March 2017, stating that she would play a city based girl for the first time, following a series of films featuring her in rural settings.

 The first schedule began in April 2017 in Kashmir and proceeded for twenty one days.
 The makers of the film sought permission from the producers of Ranga (1982) to reuse the title, with the producer stating that they wanted to name the film after the Hindu deity, Ranganatha.
 The producer of the film, Vijay K Celliah, revealed that the film would be along the lines of Mani Ratnam's Roja (1992).